artmg/lubuild/help/manipulate/PDF-files.md

 ## Working with Fonts

-The Evince Document viewer will allow you to see what fonts are embedded in PDF documents
+Many Document Viewer apps will allow you to see what fonts are embedded in PDF documents
+inlcuding:

+* Evince
+* qpdfview

 You can also use the command line **pdffonts** from poppler-utils.